asjadnaqvi/DiD/docs/code/06_did_csdid.md

 ssc install csdid, replace
 ```

-Take a look at the options:
+Take a look at the help file:

 ```applescript
 help csdid